tzvatot/hearing-test/README.md

 - ✅ No installation required - runs in modern web browsers
 - ✅ No data collection - everything runs locally
 - ✅ Mobile and desktop compatible
-- ✅ Completely free and open source
+- ✅ Free for personal, educational, and non-commercial use

 ## How It Works